 type although OAuth 2.0 specification does not mention the format of the error response when the

-When the value of action is BAD\_REQUEST, it means that the request from the client application
+the entity body of the response.action is BAD_REQUEST, it means that the request from the client application

 is invalid.